Welcome — I’m glad you’re here

 This work isn't just about personal healing — it's political.
 It's pleasure activism.
 It's cultural resistance.

-The shame so many of us carry around our bodies and desires didn’t arise in a vacuum.
-It’s been shaped by centuries of systems designed to control and dominate — religious morality, colonial ideas of humanity, and the need to regulate bodies, especially those seen as unruly or deviant.
+The shame so many of us carry around our bodies and desires didn't arise in a vacuum.
+It's been shaped by centuries of systems designed to control and dominate — religious morality, colonial ideas of humanity, and the regulation of bodies, especially those seen as unruly or deviant.

 Healing that shame is an act of resistance.
 It's about reclaiming our bodies as sites of knowing, of pleasure, of freedom.

-As part of this, I am also a passionate naturist activist — I even made a short appearance on Channel 4’s Naked Education — and occasionally work as life model.
+As part of this work, I'm also a passionate naturist activist — I even made a short appearance on Channel 4's Naked Education — and occasionally work as a life model.
 Naturism, for me, is about allowing the body to simply be, without shame.

 My story: from prison to pleasure

-My time in England’s Victorian prisons shaped me deeply.
-I lived under constant surveillance, deprived even of the right to touch myself in peace, and in a profoundly sex-negative environment.
+My time in England's Victorian prisons shaped me deeply.
+I lived under constant surveillance, deprived even of the right to touch myself in peace, in a profoundly sex-negative environment.
+Yet the experience of state violence only reinforced my commitment to fight for a much more meaningful freedom than the one we are normally granted — to challenge the prison of our everyday lives.

 Coming out of that, I understood more deeply how radical — and necessary — it is to reclaim slow, conscious, shameless pleasure.
 That realisation brought me to this work.